Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

-DarrowEverett LLP is looking for a Corporate Senior Attorney with immediate availability.
-The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.
+DarrowEverett LLP is looking for a Real Estate Paralegal with immediate availability.
+The candidate must have excellent drafting skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.
+This position is heavily focused on providing commercial leasing support for an extremely wide range of lease types.

 Role & Responsibilities

-- 8+ years of continuous, specific, and verifiable corporate experience.
+- 3-8 years of continuous, specific, and verifiable corporate experience

 - Strong oral and written communication skills